 I joined The Open University in July 2020.
 Before that, I taught for four years at Goldsmiths, University of London, Lawrence University, the Mary Ward Centre, and the University of Roehampton.
 I have a PhD in Philosophy from Roehampton (2017) and an MA in Cultural Studies from Goldsmiths.
-Before I became an academic I worked for several years in front-line community and disability charities across London, my home city.
+Before I became an academic I worked for quite a few years in front-line community, disability, mental health and homelessness charities across London, my home city.
 My work remains informed by that commitment to explore how ways of seeing and doing might be transformed for the better.

 I work in political theory, and my research spans contemporary political theory and the history of political thought.
 One of my focuses is the 17th century philosopher Spinoza, the subject of my PhD, and this interest extends to early modern political thought more broadly.
 My most recent book is Spinoza and the Politics of Freedom (Edinburgh University Press, 2021), which had a nice review here.
 I co-organised a three-day conference on Spinoza's Tractatus Theologico-Politicus last year (watch the talks and find out more on this page).
 I'm working on a number of papers that further explore aspects of Spinoza's political thought, including around the imagination, sympathy, freedom and power.

 I welcome inquiries from students working on contemporary political theory, the history of political thought, or projects related to Spinoza.
 I currently co-supervise one brilliant PhD student working on the philosophy of history and collective memory.